MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion

+To meet requirement \emph{(ii)}, we organize generation as a two-staged \textit{warp-and-outpaint} framework with dedicated cross-view consistency mechanisms.
+In Stage I, \textbf{sparse key frames} are generated by two \textit{Cascaded Outpainting CtrlNets} that consecutively outpaint each frame from its predecessor, suppressing appearance drift over long ranges; the key frames are meanwhile spread as Gaussian surfels on the mesh surface to guarantee geometric alignment.
+In Stage II, intermediate views rendered from the Gaussian field---commonly exhibiting blurry artifacts or silhouettes---are repaired with \textit{Appearance Guided Inpainting} (AGInpaint).
+Finally, \textit{Global Consistency Alignment} (GCAlign) harmonizes remaining global discrepancies such as exposure shifts.

-To that end, we make the following technical contributions: \begin{itemize} \item We introduce \textbf{Cascaded Outpainting ControlNets} conditioned on preceding frame to generate consistent key frames to ensure long range consistency. \item We devise a \textbf{Appearance Guided Inpainting} method to meticulously inpaint the occluded area in the intermediate dense views using the guidance of surrounding known regions. \item Our method achieves state-of-the-art (SOTA) performance in generating 3D Scene from city mesh models, ensuring high appearance fidelity and cross-view consistency. \end{itemize}
+In summary, we make the following technical contributions: \begin{itemize} \item We introduce \textbf{Cascaded Outpainting CtrlNets} conditioned on preceding frames to generate key frames that stay consistent over long camera trajectories. \item We devise an \textbf{Appearance Guided Inpainting} method to inpaint the occluded areas in the intermediate dense views, guided by surrounding known regions. \item On a city-scale benchmark rendered from the UE5 City Sample Project~\cite{epic2022citysample}, \model{} achieves state-of-the-art performance on 200-frame sequences spanning 200\,m camera paths, reducing cross-view LPIPS by 31\% and KID by 36\% relative to the best competing method on each metric with the lowest FID of 28.17, and transfers zero-shot to a real LoD3 city mesh (\cref{fig:lod3}). \end{itemize}